kudanilll/favget/README.md

 SOFTWARE.
 ```

-Built with ❤️ using Go, Fly.io, Neon, Upstash, and Cloudinary.
+Built with ❤️ using Go, Vercel, Neon, Upstash, and Cloudinary.